ghoseyy/my_blog/_posts/2024-05-28-Automated-Git-Workflow.md

 4. Commit changes
 5. Push changes to the remote repository

-To perform this you have to go through this steps.
+# To perform this you have to go through this steps.

-how to install Python on your device: [Python installation](https://realpython.com/installing-python/)
+how to install Python on your device:[Python installation](https://realpython.com/installing-python/)

-After installing Python, run the following code in your terminal.
-This library is used for interacting with Git repositories.
+The following library is used for interacting with Git repositories, run the following code in your terminal.

 ```bash
 pip3 install gitpython
 ```

-After installing the necessary libraries, copy and paste the following code.
+after installing the necessary libraries, copy and paste the following code.
 Save it under your preferred name.
 ```bash
 import os
 from git import Repo, GitCommandError